AymanMukh/R-SCNN/README.md

 # Robust Object Classification Approachusing Spherical Harmonics
 code for the [paper](https://ieeexplore.ieee.org/abstract/document/9713880): Robust Object Classification Approachusing Spherical Harmonics

 This repository contains tensorflow implementation of a robust spherical harmonics CNN.
 The Method was tested for both robust point cloud and image (MNIST) classification.
+The model uses the voxel grid of concentric spheres to learn features over the unit ball.
+Also the convolution operations is performed in the Fourier domain.
+As a result, our model is able to learn features that are less sensitive to Point clouds perturbations and corruptions.

 ![main pic](graph_abst.PNG)